18 years of age or older?

 This page contains information about betting and other money related gambling.
 If you're under 18 we must kindly ask you to close this webpage and leave.

-Nothing is certain in esports or any kind of betting.
-There is always a risk that the favorite will lose.
-It may be that Astralis win 9 out of 10 games when they are in fine form.
-But if the odds on them to win is only 1.05, you are better off not betting on them.
 If they end up winning their match, and you have placed 10 euros on it – then your profit is 50 cents.
-But there is a 10 percent chance that they will not win, and that risk must always be taken into consideration.
+But there is a 10 per cent chance that they will not win, and that risk must always be taken into consideration.
 What is the point of winning 50 cents 9 times (4,50 euros) if you end up losing 10 euros on the 10th bet?

-Nothing is, as mentioned in the beginning, certain.
+As mentioned in the beginning, nothing is certain.
 This is exactly why you should not let the bookmakers fool you into playing odds that are too low.

 You have to make a chance assessment.
 This is what the bookmakers do when they do come up with the odds for a certain match.
 Therefore, it is also what you have to do to beat the bookmaker.

 A prerequisite for making a good chance assessment and picking value bets is that you really have insight into what you are betting on.
 If not, you can’t make a reasonably realistic chance assessment which means you cannot trust the value of your bets.
 Basically, you end up playing non-value bets in disguise and this will most certainly result in a deficit.
 Maybe not on the first bet (even though there is a lot of risk for that too), but for sure in the long run.